 I feel the need for new images.
 In some icons I wish to embrace the traditional forms and image but for many icons the image needs re-shaping, re-imagining, and re-wondering.

-I was not taught by a traditional Iconographer, and so to some, I am breaking many rules.
 There are icons here that people may find theologically unsound and wrong, or for others, helpful and inspiring.
 I think both reactions are important.
 My hope is that these icons do what all art can potentially do, which is, to create more dialogue.

 By transcending our biases, listening and having inner silence about our convictions, our inherited traditions, or our favorite ideas we can become open to the patterns of work, knowledge and experience we may not have seen in the other or buried in ourselves.